 Purchase Order arises out of causes beyond the control and without the fault or negligence of Contractor, unless the Agency shall determine that the item, to be furnished by a sub-contractor, is obtainable from other sources in sufficient time to permit Contractor to meet the required delivery schedule.

 Such causes of excuse include, but are not limited to, acts of God or the public enemy, acts of the federal, state or local government, fires, floods, epidemics, quarantine restrictions, strikes, freight embargoes, unusually severe weather and defaults of sub-contractors due to any of the above.
+Notice is hereby given that as a result of the outbreaks of the disease COVID-19 arising from the novel coronavirus, temporary delays in delivery, labor or services from Vendor and its sub-suppliers or subcontractors may occur.
+Among other factors, Vendor’s delivery is subject to correct and punctual supply from its sub-suppliers or subcontractors, and Vendor reserves the right to make partial deliveries or modify its labor or service.
+While Vendor shall make every commercially reasonable effort to meet the delivery, service or completion described herein, such date(s) is subject to change.

 In the event that the Agency cancels all, or any part, of any Purchase Order because Contractor failed to meet material provisions of the Purchase Order, Contractor shall be liable for any excess costs incurred by the Agency that is associated with such default.